asibic/glassalpha/DEVELOPMENT_WORKFLOW.md

-# Glass Alpha - Development Workflow
+# GlassAlpha - Development Workflow

 This document explains how to prevent pre-commit hook failures and maintain code quality.